- New

 Cardi seeds are high in fat.
 The amino acid proportions of the seed are very favourable, the arginine content is very high.
 The seed is low in lysine and methionine + cystine, while tryptophan is completely lacking.

-Chia is a sage.
-It is an annual plant that can reach 1 m in height, and its scientific name is Salvia hispanica.
+Chia is sage.
+It is an annual plant up to 1 m tall whose scientific name is Salvia hispanica.

-The composition of the chia seed closely resembles that of other mucilaginous seeds like flaxseed and psyllium.
-Unlike flaxseed, chia does not have anti-nutritional factors, which limit the use of flaxseed without prior heat treatment.
-The anti-nutritional factors are cyanogenic glycosides or linatins, inhibitors of vitamin B6 that prevent its action.
-Chia also has a much more pleasant taste than flaxseed, and birds are more willing to consume it.
+The composition of chia seed closely resembles that of other mucilaginous seeds such as flaxseeds and psyllium.
+Unlike flaxseed, however, chia does not have anti-nutritional factors, factors that limit the use of flaxseed without prior hot treatment.
+Anti-nutritional factors are cyanogenic glycosides or linatins, inhibitors of vitamin B6 that prevent its action.
+Chia also has a much more pleasant taste than flaxseed and birds consume it more willingly.

 The sunflower seed contains nearly 40% lipids, but also proteins, carbohydrates, and vitamins B and E. A sunflower seed contains approximately 600 kilocalories per 100 g.